 Treadmills are an expensive piece of exercise equipment that will need regular maintenance to not only make it last longer but also help you save money on replacement and even gym fees!

-Keep your machine clean and sanitised and check if the different parts are working well.
-Sanitise your machine after every use and do a deep clean every month.
-Tighten any loose screws and bolts, align the treadmill belt to the centre, and keep the machine well-lubricated.
+Keep your machine clean and sanitized and check if the different parts are working well.
+Sanitize your machine after every use and do a deep clean every month.
+Tighten any loose screws and bolts, align the treadmill belt to the center, and keep the machine well-lubricated.
 Finally, check the equipment for worn-down parts and replace them immediately.